 The Financial Statements of the District report information about the District using accounting methods similar to those used by private sector companies.
 These statements offer short-term and long-term financial information about its activities.
 The Statement of Net Position includes all District investments in resources (assets) and the obligations to creditors (liabilities).
 It also provides the basis for computing rate of return, evaluating the capital structure of the District and assessing the liquidity and financial flexibility of the District.
 All current year's revenues and expenses are accounted for in the Statement of Revenues, Expenses, and Changes in Net Position.
 This statement measures the success of the District's operations over the past year and can be used to determine whether the District has successfully recovered all its costs through its user fees and other charges, profitability, and credit worthiness.
 The final required financial statement is the Statement of Cash Flows.
-The primary purpose of this statement is to provide information about the District's cash receipts and cash payments during the reporting period.
-The Statement of Cash Flows reports cash receipts, cash payments, and net changes in cash resulting from operations, investing, and financing activities and provides answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.
+The primary purpose of this statement is to provide information about the District's cash receipts and cash payments, and net changes in cash resulting from operations, investing, and financing activities and provides answers to such questions as where did cash come from, what was cash used for, and what was the change in cash balance during the reporting period.